dennislee928/pbx_estimation/docs/TRANSPORT_CLASSIFICATION_PATCH_PLAN.md

 - 0 known media resolve to `unknown`.
 - All `unknown` solution rows are listed for manual review.

+### Workflow and R2 tests

+- A workflow fixture that adds a new cellular/eSIM crawler record produces `link_mode=wireless` in processed CSV, frontend JSON, manifest labels, R2 snapshot content, Worker output, and UI rendering.
+- A workflow fixture that adds an API-only cloud platform with no bearer evidence produces `link_mode=unknown`, never wired.
+- The first and final generation passes cannot publish different catalog snapshots under the same snapshot ID.
+- CI fails when frontend JSON checksums differ from the catalog checksums recorded in the R2 manifest.
+- CI fails when a generated record contains an unknown bearer enum without an explicit `confidence=unknown` classification.
+- R2 latest-pointer promotion is skipped when any object upload or checksum verification fails.
+- The Worker rejects or reports an unhealthy catalog snapshot when the manifest and fetched catalog checksums differ.
+- Both Wrangler and S3 upload paths publish the same object set and metadata.

 ## Acceptance Criteria

 The patch is complete only when all of the following are proven: